dicurrio/protorepo/README.md

 # protorepo
-Collection of Dicurrio Protobuf Servers and Clients (using gRPC)
+Collection of Protobuf Servers and Clients (using gRPC)